Women's sport in Saudi Arabia: 2016 Summer Olympics in Rio

 Saudi Arabia sent four athletes to the Rio Olympics, with Attar competing in the marathon, Kariman Abuljadayel, a student at Northeastern University, in the 100m, Joud Fahmy in judo, and Lubna Al-Omair in fencing.
 All were selected through wild cards.

-Attar finished second last out of finishers in the marathon.
-Abuljadayel came seventh in her heat with a time of 14.02s and al-Omair lost in the first round.
+Attar finished second from last out of finishers in the marathon, Abuljadayel came seventh in her heat with a time of 14.02s and al-Omair lost in the first round.
 Fahmy pulled out of the judo before competing, in an apparent effort to avoid fighting Israeli competitor Gili Cohen, although this was denied by the Saudi delegation.

 The Saudi Arabian Olympic Committee website did not name any of the women representing the Kingdom.

 Basketball

-In Jeddah in 2003 the first women’s basketball team in Saudi Arabia was formed by Lina Al-Maeena, co-founder of the Jeddah United Sporting Company; the first sports organization that sought to include the development of women athletes in 2006.
-Jeddah United provides an environment where male and female, children and adult, can participate in sporting activities.
+In Jeddah in 2003 the first women’s basketball team in Saudi Arabia was formed by Lina Al-Maeena, co-founder of the Jeddah United Sporting Company, the first sports organization that sought to include the development of female athletes in 2006.
+Jeddah United provides an environment where males, females, children, and adults can all participate in sporting activities.
 Their goal is to embrace all Saudis to partake in physical activity through sports all around the country.
 As of December 2013 the number of members enrolled was above 500.
 Jeddah United has also played a role in establishing similar organizations in Khobar (Khobar United) and in the capital city Riyadh (Riyadh United).
 Their long term goal is to produce top class athletes that can compete on a professional level throughout the country, and on the world stage.